ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   attestation evidence included with a QueryRequest message.
-  When a challenge-tam is provided in the Error message and Evidence in the form of an EAT is returned with a QueryRequest message then the challenge-tam contained in the Error message MUST be used to generate the EAT, by copying the challenge-tam into the eat_nonce in the EAT profile {{eat}} if using the Nonce freshness mechanism.
+  When a challenge-tam is provided in the Error message and Evidence in the form of an EAT is returned with a QueryRequest message then the challenge-tam contained in the Error message MUST be used to generate the EAT, by copying the challenge-tam value into the eat_nonce claim, as described in the EAT profile {{eat}} if using the Nonce freshness mechanism.
   For more details see {{freshness-mechanisms}}.